flenniken/statictea/docs/messages.md

-    "The variable is not a function variable.", ## wNotFuncVariable "You cannot assign to an immutable dictionary.", ## wImmutableDict "You cannot append to an immutable list.", ## wImmutableList "You cannot create a new list element in the immutable dictionary."]
+    "The variable is not a function variable.", ## wNotFuncVariable "You cannot assign to an immutable dictionary.", ## wImmutableDict "You cannot append to an immutable list.", ## wImmutableList "You cannot create a new list element in the immutable dictionary.", ## wNewListInDict "The index value must be a variable name or literal string."]
 ```

 # WarningData